Google Workspace Authentication in Prowler

 <Note>

 Both APIs must be enabled in the same GCP project that hosts the Service Account.
-Calendar checks will return no findings if the Cloud Identity API is not enabled.
+All service checks except Directory will return no findings if the Cloud Identity API is not enabled.

 </Note>